Big Think Competition

 Maths

 Question set by Dr Tom Crawford, tutor in Maths at St Edmund Hall but you might have heard of him as Tom Rocks Maths on YouTube.
-He uses his specialism in Applied Mathematics to produce content on his channel, as well as working with the BBC and Numberphile.
+He uses his specialism in Applied Mathematics to produce content on his channel, as well as to work with the BBC and Numberphile.
+He has also recently been covering for Rachel Riley as the resident mathematician on Channel 4’s Countdown.

 Medical Sciences